Tesla Model X Recall: Safety First!

 The U.S. auto regulator, the National Highway Traffic Safety Administration (NHTSA), highlighted a potential flaw.
 The vehicle’s controller might not detect low brake fluid, and subsequently, may not show a warning light.
 This could pose a safety risk for drivers.

 However, Tesla’s proactive approach is commendable.
-They’ve promptly released an over-the-air (OTA) software update to address this concern.
+They’ve promptly released an over-the-air (OTA) to address this concern.
 And the best part?
 It’s free of charge for Model X owners.
-As of October 10, there have been no reported accidents, injuries, or fatalities linked to this issue, the NHTSA confirmed.
+As of October 10, there have been no reported accidents, injuries, or fatalities linked to this issue, the confirmed.

 Though Tesla has been in the spotlight before, with investigations into their Model 3 and Model Y vehicles, their swift response to potential issues underscores their commitment to user safety.